 One of the things I love most about being a reading specialist is watching a child who is struggling in school start to feel proud and confident in their abilities.
 This change usually has little to do with me or my teaching and a lot to do with providing the correct materials.
-Rather than utilize flashcards and reading drills, it's more fun and usually more beneficial to start by helping children identify themselves as readers.
-Adding "reader" to their self-image will spark enthusiasm, much like buying workout clothes prior to working out.
+Rather than utilize flashcards and reading drills, it's more fun and usually more beneficial to start by helping children see themselves as readers.
+Adding "reader" to their self-image will spark enthusiasm, much like buying workout clothes before working out.
 Let them feel a sense of ownership by picking out a library tote or helping to create a reading nook in your home.
-To make your life easier, below are five essentials to help you get started.
+To make your life easier, below are a few essentials to help you get started.

-If you want the short list for your Amazon order, pile these items in your cart: Short Vowel Decodable Books, Golf pencils or crayons, phonics blocks or CVC letter cubes, a personal notebook or fill-in journal and sand for practicing sight words.
+If you want the short list for your Amazon order, pile these items in your cart: Short Vowel Decodable Books, Golf pencils or crayons, phonics blocks or CVC letter cubes or Bananagrams, a personal notebook or fill-in journal and sand for practicing sight words.
 If you are curious about the reasoning behind each item and a few choices, please keep reading.

 CVC word rod - These toys help children build three-letter words containing a short vowel.
 As they learn to decode, your children will have a lot of fun manipulating words.
 These rods and blocks will help them practice one vowel at a time and change words like mat to hat or top to mop.
-Alternatively, if a student is ready to build words independently, try these phonics cubes.
+When your child is ready to build words independently, try these phonics cubes.

 A personal notebook - Any journal or simple notepad will do.
 Encouraging a child to write however they wish, to make lists or draw pictures, will spark creativity and deepen their understanding of the purpose of writing.
 This fun fill-in the blank journal provides some structure and fun writing prompts.

-Starting with these five items will help you create excitement around reading for your child.
-It also will help you, as a parent, feel more informed and confident in assisting your little one.
-Consider wrapping the items in a fun package or adding them as stocking stuffers for Christmas.
+Starting with these items will help you create excitement around reading.
+It also will help you, as a parent, feel more informed and confident in assisting your child.
+Consider wrapping the items in a fun package or gifting them for a special event.
 As always, feel free to email me with questions or thoughts on ways to help your little reader at firstname.lastname@example.org.